MORGAN MARINERS OF MORAWEL

 After Margaret became a widow she was enterprising enough to run a coffin shop at what was later Cliff's Bakery.
 Her husband's legacy of 2 sloops and the profits from the new business no doubt enabled her to build a new house, Morawel, on the site.
 The family had bought a sizeable portion of land in the vicinity, It is claimed they gave some of this land to build the little chapel that is now a jewellers studio, next to Caer Gwyddno, and the larger Baptist chapel nearby as well as the right of way to the church (pers comm.
 R. Wareing, 2018).
-What is certain is that they did not bequeath the strip of beach front from Glyngarth to today's toilets to Borth residents in perpetuity.
-This strip and a larger piece of land, owned by a character called Old John who resided near the yet to be built railway station, was bought by Thomas Savin just prior to the Cambrian Railway coming to Borth in the 1850's.
+What is certain is that they did not bequeath the strip of beach front from Glyngarth to today's public toilets to Borth residents in perpetuity.
+This strip and a larger piece of land, owned by the character called Old John, was bought by Thomas Savin just prior to the Cambrian Railway coming to Borth in the 1850's.
 This was to facilitate the building of Borth Railway Station, Cambrian Hotel and a row of guest houses, today's Cambrian Terrace.
 Recently Borth Community Council has rejuvenated and beautified the beach front area after leasing it from the owners of the houses in Cambrian Terrace and those opposite the beach, on the proviso that it remains on their deeds (pers.
 Comm.
 R. Quant, 2019).